-My biggest problem with supporters of the death penalty and most of the law that exists today, is that they’re reactive, when they should be proactive.
-Instead of waiting for someone to get killed and then reacting, we should proactively be working towards serious measures that will prevent murder from taking place in the first place.
+My biggest problem with supporters of the death penalty and most of the law that exists today is that they’re reactive when they should be proactive.
+Instead of waiting for someone to get killed and then reacting, we should proactively be working towards serious measures that will prevent murders from taking place in the first place.
 Measures such as a more effective and valued mental health system.
 There should be more power and jurisdiction given to child protective services and domestic violence prevention.
-Children who are observed acting like bullies or being bullied themselves at school should be given access to programs that will engage their mind in a positive way, and to counselors who don’t just go through the motions to fulfill their job description.
+Children who are observed acting like bullies or being bullied themselves at school should be given access to programs that will engage their mind in a positive way, and to counsellors who don’t just go through the motions to fulfil their job description.
 More money should be spent on education and teachers should be trained in conflict resolution, and how to actually engage young minds rather than just lecture them from the front of the room.
-More after school programs suited to the demographic of kids in inner cities should be implemented.
+More after-school programs suited to at-risk youth should be implemented.
 Prison sentences for nonviolent, victimless drug crimes should be completely eliminated as sending a teenager or young adult to prison will only work to harden them.
 Post-secondary education should be free and easily accessed by all, like many European countries.
-Veterans returning from war should be fully supported on the state’s dime, and given plenty of access to mental health services, rehabilitation programs and medical assistance.
-Signs of an unhealthy mind should be taught to everyone, who then have the opportunity to seek real and effective help for their family and loved-ones who may be at risk of offending, before they actually hurt anyone.
+Veterans returning from war should be fully supported on the state’s dime and given plenty of access to mental health services, rehabilitation programs and medical assistance.
+Signs of an unhealthy mind should be taught to everyone, who then have the opportunity to seek real and effective help for their family and loved ones who may be at risk of offending before they actually hurt anyone.
 Finally, people who have been diagnosed as mentally ill with an affliction known to cause violence, should not have sole custody of children until they seek help and stick with it.
 People with a history of violent offences should not have custody of children.
 Parents involved in repeated domestic abuse reports should not have custody of children.
 Addicts should not have custody of children until they are sober.

 Besides, these are just my ideas.
 I am sure there are plenty more preventative measures we can take that I have not thought of.